nextflow-io/nextflow/docs/developer-env.md

 1. Enter **Dev Containers: Reopen in Container** in the VS Code Command Palette and reopen your project.
 You should now see the name of the container ("Nextflow Dev Container" if using the above example) in the bottom left corner of VS Code.

 :::{note}
-Dev Containers can also be used by GitHub Codespaces in VS Code or the browser.
-See [GitHub Codespaces](https://code.visualstudio.com/docs/remote/codespaces) for more information.
+Dev Containers can also be used by GitHub Codespaces or Gitpod in VS Code or the browser.
+See [GitHub Codespaces](https://code.visualstudio.com/docs/remote/codespaces) and [Gitpod](https://gitpod.io/) for more information.
 :::
---->